San Juan Creek AVA: Climate

 A maritime influence characterizes the climate of the Paso Robles viticultural area, resulting in smaller monthly temperature ranges within the viticultural area than in regions further inland to the east.
 During summer and fall afternoons, sea breezes from Monterey Bay occasionally travel up the Salinas River valley into the Paso Robles region.
 The southwestern portion of the Paso Robles viticultural area lies along the crest and eastern slope of the Santa Lucia Range and marine air off the cool Pacific Ocean will spill west-to-east through a series of gaps in the crest of the Santa Lucia Range, creating sea breezes in the Paso Robles area.
 The frequency and duration of the sea breezes incrementally diminish inland, and the lessening of these marine influences affects the native vegetation and agricultural potential of the various areas of the Paso Robles region.
 In addition to the cooling influence of the marine breezes, cold air drains off the mountain slopes of the Santa Lucia Range at night and into the Paso Robles viticultural area.
 This cold air drainage creates mountain breezes that lower early evening temperatures across the region, resulting in lower degree-day totals.
 This factor also varies throughout the Paso Robles viticultural area depending on the topography of specific regions within the area.
 Alluvial plains and terraces; elevations between 980 and 1600 ft; strong continental influence; average annual rainfall of 10.4 in; transitional Winkler Region III to IV climate.
+The USDA plant hardiness zone is 8b to 9a.